-Before that and next to my studies, I had a dozen of jobs and internships in business development and consulting, for instance: Consulting in Editorial Development for John Wiley & Sons in Oxford, unlatching and technical support for Knowledge Unlatched‘s round 2, and as an intern in the research project Academic Book of the Future project at UCL/KCL.
-Luckily, with this project’s BOOC, a paper on the prisoner’s dilemma and the economics of open access monograph publishing will be published in August at UCL Press.
+Before that and next to my studies, I had a couple of jobs and internships in business development and consulting, for instance: Consulting in Editorial Development for John Wiley & Sons in Oxford, unlatching and technical support for Knowledge Unlatched‘s round 2, and as an intern in the research project Academic Book of the Future project at UCL/KCL.
+Luckily, with this project’s BOOC, a paper on the prisoner’s dilemma and the economics of open access monograph publishing will be published in October at UCL Press.

 Before moving to London, I studied Publishing Management and 2 terms Business Administration at HTWK Leipzig, Germany, with an emphasis on innovation management and strategy.
 Meanwhile, I worked 6 months for the Berlin-based publishing house De Gruyter in business development and developed as a bachelor thesis a company strategy for and with the Leipzig Book Fair.
-On the side, I’m very keen to be part of panel discussions or give speechs about innovation, disruption, or publishing.
+On the side, I’m very keen to be part of panel discussions or give speeches about innovation, disruption, or publishing.

-For my studies, I’m backed with a scholarship of the German National Merit Foundation (Studienstiftung des deutschen Volkes), the 2015/2016 John Wiley & Sons scholarship, and was awarded 1 of the 3 Society for Scholarly Publishing international fellowships 2016.
+For my studies, I’m backed with a scholarship of the German National Merit Foundation (Studienstiftung des deutschen Volkes), the 2015/2016 John Wiley & Sons scholarship, and was awarded 1 of the 3 Society for Scholarly Publishing (SSP) international fellowships 2016.

-In the end, I like to analyse and write.
-That’s why this site exists.
-Contact me or get in touch (so, the last name is Knöchelmann, often internationally spelled Knochelmann, except sometimes spelled Knoechelmann – there is a lot of confusion with the Umlaut).
+To avoid confusion, the last name is Knöchelmann, often internationally spelled Knochelmann, except sometimes spelled Knoechelmann – there is a lot of confusion with the Umlaut.